pnp/PnP-Sites-Core/Core/UnitTestResults/PnPUnitTestResults-20160120-OnPremAppOnly-635889289441195362.md

-# PnP Unit Test report for OnPremAppOnly on Wednesday, December 23, 2015 #
+# PnP Unit Test report for OnPremAppOnly on Wednesday, January 20, 2016 #
 This page is showing the results of the PnP unit test run.

 ## Test configuration ##